gas-fired power generation

 The Mount Isa region is not connected to the National Electricity Market (NEM) and is located approximately 1,000 kilometres from the nearest potential NEM connection point.
 The region relies on a local distribution network with centralised gas-fired power generation and on-site generation for remote mining sites.
 Gas is supplied to the region via APA’s Carpentaria Gas Pipeline.

 X41 and Daandine Power Stations are gas-fired engine/generator assets located in Queensland.
-The gas engines sets are arranged to deliver 30 megawatts and 27 megawatts respectively.
 APA manages, maintains and operates the power stations under a long-term agreement with a market-based fee structure.

 The Gruyere Gold Mine is a joint venture between Gold Road Resources and Gold Fields Australia located ~900km east of Perth in WA’s Yamarna gold belt.
 To support the development of this world class gold mine, APA constructed the key energy supply infrastructure consisting of the 198 km Yamarna Gas Pipeline (YGP) and the 45 MW Gruyere Power Station.
 The Yamarna Gas Pipeline connects the mine to APA’s west coast grid.
 Commissioned in 2018, the first stage of the Gruyere Power Station consists of 11 X 4.4 MW Jenbacher high efficiency reciprocating gas engines.

 APA is transforming the power station to a hybrid renewable microgrid consisting of the existing power station, an additional gas engine, a 13MWp solar farm and a 4.4MW/4.4MWh battery energy storage system (BESS).
 The supply of reliable, low emissions energy will be managed by a fully integrated microgrid control system.